 All medical plan options include prescription drug coverage.
 If you elect the Anthem CDHP with HSA or the Base PPO, CVS Caremark administers your prescription drug benefits.
 Kaiser provides prescription drug benefits for its CDHP and HMO options.
-Under the CDHP options, certain approved preventive care drugs are covered in full; see the list for Anthem [PDF] or Kaiser [PDF].
+Under both CDHPs, certain approved preventive care drugs are covered in full.

 The prescription drug coverage includes a formulary, which is a list of generic, preferred and non-preferred drugs recommended by the plan for their efficacy and value.
-This list is subject to change by the plan.
-For more detailed information on the plan's formulary and whether coverage is available for certain drugs, call the provider's customer service number or visit its website.
+Approved drugs are subject to change by the plan.
+For more detailed information on the plan's formulary and whether coverage is available for certain drugs, call your plan’s customer service number or visit its website.

 Under the Anthem plans, prescription drug copays and coinsurance count toward the medical out-of-pocket maximum.